UNICORE-EU/unicore-docs/source/user-docs/rest-api/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-UNICORE supports server-to-server transfers using one of several protocols including the rather efficient `UFTP protocol <https://uftp-docs.readthedocs.io/en/latest>`_.
+UNICORE supports server-to-server transfers using one of several protocols including the rather efficient :ref:`UFTP protocol <uftp-docs:uftp-docs>`.
 This is initiated by POSTing to a storage resource's/transfers path ``BASE/storages/{id}/transfers``.

 The transfer is described using JSON, and can be either ``push`` or ``pull``.